 - understand the ethical considerations involved in the application of machine learning.

 The learning activities included in this course are:

-- key concepts will be explained in lectures, classes or online, where syllabus material will be presented and the subject matter will be illustrated with demonstrations and examples;
+- key concepts will be explained in pre-recorded lectures, classes or online, where syllabus material will be presented and the subject matter will be illustrated with demonstrations and examples;

 - tutorials and/or labs and/or group discussions (including online forums) focused on projects and problem solving will provide practice in the application of theory and procedures, allow exploration of concepts with teaching staff and other students, and give feedback on your progress and understanding;

 - assignments, as described in Overview of Assessment (below), requiring an integrated understanding of the subject matter; and